nondejus/AwesomeUnityCommunity/README.md

 * [UnityXRGrabAndClimb](https://github.com/immemorable-moniker/UnityXRGrabAndClimb "") - This Unity project is a very simple XR interactions example that implements grabbing and climbing using Unity's multiplatform APIs.
 * [MR LightingTools Unity](https://github.com/Microsoft/MRLightingTools-Unity "") - A Unity library and MRTK extension for estimating and replicating the current environment's lighting on Mixed Reality devices.
 * [MRHand](https://github.com/Ayfel/MRHand "") - Script for handling Input for MR devices through native Unity code.
+* [Avatar Spec](https://github.com/VRBA/avatar-spec "") - A standardized spec for avatars for a multitude of interpreters made for different platforms (JavaScript, Unity, Unreal Engine etc.), so that avatars can be created once and work everywhere.

 ## Computer Vision & Tracking <a name="computer-vision-and-tracking"></a>